Rape Awareness Defense Class upcoming

 TIPP CITY — The RAD System is a comprehensive course for women that begins with awareness, prevention, risk reduction, and avoidance and progresses to the basics of hands-on self-defense.

 This class incorporates muscle memory, repetition, and self-defense skills into a confidence-building, empowering experience.
-Classes will continue on Oct.
-24 and 25 from 6:30 – 9 p.m. at Zion Lutheran Church.
+Class will be on Monday and Tuesday, Oct.
+17 and 18, 24 and 25 from 6:30 – 9 p.m. at Zion Lutheran Church.

 Go to ww.tmcomservices.org to register or call Tipp Monroe Community Services at 937-667-8631 for more information.